Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 Follow the instructions [here](./RestSDK.md)

 ## Samples list
-* Hello World sample - for creating a hello world widget and configuring the different types of properties of the SitefinityWidget attribute.

 * all-fields - for reading & rendering the diffrent kinds of custom fields on the front-end
 * all-properties - for creating designers
 * change-grid-system - for using a TailWind, a different css grid system